How to Become a Legal Nurse Consultant

 Legal Nurse Consultants work with the same goal as any other nurse, using their knowledge and skills to provide the best possible care for patients.
 However, a Legal Nurse Consultant is very different from a traditional RN.
 Even though the word “nurse” is part of their title, their day-to-day duties and responsibilities differ vastly from those generally associated with nurses.

-Nevertheless, the work of Legal Nurse Consultants is just as important to patients, hospitals, and clinics, as the work of the nurses out on the floor.
+Nevertheless, the work of Legal Nurse Consultants is just as important to patients, hospitals, and clinics, as the work of the nurses on the floor.
 Sometimes ensuring the best possible care for patients happens behind the scenes, with little or no patient contact at all.
 That’s the role of a Legal Nurse Consultant.
-From assessing patients’ healthcare costs to identifying potential areas of malpractice, a Legal Nurse Consultant improves healthcare by upholding the systems, standards and oversight that keep the healthcare system functioning safely and smoothly.
+From assessing patients’ healthcare costs to identifying potential areas of malpractice, a Legal Nurse Consultant improves healthcare by upholding the systems, standards, and oversight that keep the healthcare system functioning safely and smoothly.

 Continue reading this career guide if you’re interested in specializing as a Legal Nurse Consultant.
 We will cover how to become a Legal Nurse Consultant and the specific duties, responsibilities, and salary* expectations for this vital profession.